wb3rg/CL4R1T4S/README.md

     And what ethical/political frames are baked in by default

-    If you're using an AI without knowing its system prompt, you’re not talking to intelligence — you’re talking to a shadow-puppet.
+    If you're interacting with an AI without knowing its system prompt, you’re not talking to a neutral intelligence — you’re talking to a shadow-puppet.

 CL4R1T4S is here to fix that.